JHathway/M5StickCPlus_GettingStarted/README.md

 You should now be good to go!

-### Uploading Code
+#### Uploading Code
 Before starting to code your own projects, it is worth uploading an empty sketch to the M5Stick to ensure everything is working correctly.
-Make sure your M5Stick is switch on and connected to your computer via USB.
+Make sure your M5Stick is [switched on](#basic-functions) and connected to your computer via USB.

 You may or may not see the correct board and USB port appear automatically at the top of the IDE, like so: